kyegomez/tree-of-thoughts/README.md

 ```
 Then go to `montecarlo_example.py` and fill in your api key!

-# !!!!
-For much improved performance provide custom few prompt shots in the generate thoughts and generate states! !!!!!
+# 🔥 For much improved performance provide custom few prompt shots in the generate thoughts and generate states 🔥

 And in the `examples` folder we have other examples for huggingface transformers + hugginggface pipelines